libero/jats-ingester/README.md

 * `make help` for a full list of commands.
 * `make start` builds and/or runs the site locally configured for development purposes.
 * `make stop` stops containers and cleans up any anonymous volumes.

+Once services are running, you can view what's happening in Airflow by visiting `http://localhost:8080` and localstack's S3 at `http://localhost:8081` in your browser.

 ## Getting help